 Overall, RISLA provides both competitive rates for their borrowers as well as excellent extended (and free) services for students.
 It is clear that RISLA has been trying to expand beyond just being a loan provider, especially through their internship finding collaborations and financial literacy programs.
 For students seeking a more personal oriented experience that is harder to find with federal loans or private banks, RISLA is certainly a strong competitor.

 To read more reviews about student loan refinancing lenders, check out our Student Loan Refinancing Tool.
 You can also compare your rates at Credible.
-And don’t forget that you can get a $200 bonus when you refinance with Credible!
+And don't forget that you can get up to a $1,000 bonus when you refinance with Credible!

 RISLA Student Loan Review